The Investment Banking Career Path: The Complete Guide

 And, as with a fraternity – or the mafia – you may also run into serious problems if you stay “in the business” for too long.

-In this article, we’ll cover the advantages and disadvantages of the investment banking career path, including the work, hierarchy, promotions, career path, lifestyle, hours, and exit opportunities at each level.
+In this article, we’ll cover the advantages and disadvantages of the investment banking career path, including the work, hierarchy, promotions, lifestyle, hours, salaries, and exit opportunities at each level.

 But let’s start with the basics before we move fully into the frat house: